What are Plastids?

 Plastids are double-membrane organelle which are found in the cells of plants and algae.
 Plastids are responsible for manufacturing and storing of food.
-These often contains pigments that are used in photosynthesis and different types of pigments that can change the color of the cell.
+These often contain pigments that are used in photosynthesis and different types of pigments that can change the colour of the cell.